My Blog List

 “Don’t be so negative,” she berates me.
 “Appreciate it for what it is.
 It’s beautiful.”

 Unsurprisingly, no one in my group wants to hear what I think, so I keep my mouth shut and follow the women to the next tourist attraction.
 A few minutes into our walk, Anna announces that she will wait for us on a bench.
 She can see it’s going to be a long walk and perhaps she needs a little break from us.
-I think that in spite of living without a car in Spain and having to walk a few miles to buy groceries, she is not a fan of long distance walks.
+I think that despite living without a car in Spain and having to walk a few miles to buy groceries, she is not a fan of long-distance walks.
 So we leave her sitting by the water and take off.

 Vera is dedicated to walking and seeing everything there is to see like a good tourist so she is not deterred by a long walk.
 The boardwalk by the river ends abruptly at one point, and we have to circle the marina to reach the famous Tower of Belém.
 Of course, I don’t know it’s famous until I get there and see the tourist buses and cluster of souvenir shops.
 Most of the touristy things they are selling are new to me, but I am sure that I will see them along the way at other famous landmarks.
 After all, tourism is an important money maker for Portugal and useless souvenirs are part of the deal.